CrazyPingu/nvim/README.md

 # Nvim

-If on windows install CLANG and add it to your path
+If on windows install CLANG or the MinGW and add it to your path

 Install LazyGit to use git: